 The vagus nerve is a large nerve in the neck.
 In VNS, short bursts of electrical energy are directed into the brain through the vagus nerve.
 The energy comes from a battery-operated device that is surgically implanted under the skin—usually in the chest.
 The procedure takes 60-90 minutes with the patient under general anesthesia or local anesthesia.2,3

 The battery-operated device is programmed to deliver small stimulations to the vagus nerve every few minutes,2 like a pacemaker for the brain.
 Holding a special magnet over the device can allow users to stimulate the vagus nerve as needed, such as when an "aura" occurs before a seizure.2

 In VNS, short bursts of electric energy are directed into the brain to treat seizures.

 VNS therapy may not be for everyone.
 It can often cause hoarseness during stimulation.
-Other common side effects include tingling in the throat, shortness of breath with exertion, cough, and occasional stomach problems.4
+Other common side effects include tingling in the throat, shortness of breath with exertion, cough, and headaches.3

 Talk to your doctor to see what options are available for your loved one.

 - 1. Hosain S, Nikalov B, Harden C, Li M, Fraser R, Labar D. Vagus nerve stimulation treatment for Lennox-Gastaut syndrome.
 J Child Neurol.
 2000;15:509-512.

 - 2. Schachter SC, Sirven JI.
 Vagus nerve stimulation (VNS).
 Epilepsy Foundation Web site. http://www.epilepsy.com/learn/treating-seizures-and-epilepsy/devices/vagus-nerve-simulation-vns.
 Updated March 2018.
 Accessed December 1, 2019.